 Destination in its own right

 The phrase "destination in its own right" was used from 1980 until 2013 by the Department of Transport and Highways Agency, to prohibit operators from providing any more than the most basic facilities.
+It was reinstated in 2022.

-The phrase means that service areas could only provide facilities that would be needed by passing traffic, and nothing that would cause people to head out of their way to visit it.
+The phrase means that service areas can only provide facilities that would be needed by passing traffic, and nothing that would cause people to head out of their way to visit it.
 Quite literally, it can't be somebody's destination.
-This meant no lavish hotels, no large shopping centres and no activity centres.
+This means no lavish hotels, no large shopping centres and no activity centres.
 The government feared that elaborate facilities would be overrun by visitors and wouldn't be able to properly cater for passing traffic.

-The rule stemmed from an original concern from the Ministry of Transport.
+The rule stems from an original concern from the Ministry of Transport.
 The early motorway services were built using land acquired with a Compulsory Purchase Order to provide a vital facility for road users.
 If it turned out some of the land was being used to provide something that wasn't vital or wasn't for road users, an aggrieved neighbour could argue that the CPO has been abused.

 In practice, the early motorway service areas did attract diners from the local area, but that was seen as merely a coincidence (and a very short-lived one).
 The rule was explained that operators shouldn't be offering anything that people would normally make a bespoke trip for, like selling furniture.

 When the government started selling the freehold of service areas in 1992, the rule was written in their service area policy, to ensure service areas continued to prioritise motorway traffic over locals.
+This addressed a second fear that a developer might be able to get around planning legislation by pretending to be building a service area, but actually operating it as a large supermarket.

 Although A-road services were never owned by the government, the 'destination in its own right' rule was later applied to them too, as a way of assessing whether a business proposal was appropriate or not.